jlubbersgeo/ctpy/README.md

     name : string
         name of the dataset you are working with.
 This will be utilized for figure labeling and filesaving functions later on.
+    rescale: float
+        factor to downsample by. .5 is downsampling by factor of 2, .1 is factor of 10, etc.
     Returns
     -------
     stack : ndarray